The library offers 3D print services to the community. Submit your files and and we'll print out your creation for a small fee.

 3D printing is the process of taking a digital design file and turning it into a 3D object.
 In recent years, 3D printers have become available for public use.
 Both amateurs and professionals can create their own designs, or download them from the internet, and print out the 3D object.
 Bloomingdale Public Library owns two 3D printers, and we use plastic PLA filament to print out your 3D designs.
 PLA filament is an environmentally safe, biodegradable plastic.

 The 3D printers are open to all library users and are not limited to Bloomingdale patrons.
+Submit your 3D print request, and a librarian will contact you within one week to confirm your file submission, your estimated print cost, and estimated print time.
 3D Print Club for Teens is a monthly club for 7th-12th graders to learn how to use our 3D printers.

 Ready to print?
 Submit your 3D print request.
 Please check the 3D print specs below before submitting.